IBSim/VirtualLab/docs/source/examples/CT_Reconstruction.rst

 Introduction
 ************

-X-ray Coumputed Tomograpphy (CT)  is a common imaging method used to to perform detailed analyses of the internal structure of an object in non-destructive way.
+X-ray Computed Tomography (CT)  is a common imaging method used to to perform detailed analyses of the internal structure of an object in non-destructive way.